Our Staff

 BUSINESS MANAGER and SPECIAL EDUCATOR/TUTOR

-Hi.
-I’m Karen Knight.
-I am excited to join the Strides Speech Therapy team!
+I am excited to join the Strides Therapy & Educational Services team!
 I am a former elementary school teacher and

 a mom of 3 kids, 2 of whom currently receive speech therapy.
 I have 10 years of experience teaching in both MD and TX.